flor14/pystockwatch/README.md

 ```

 ## Usage
 Usage clarification will be updated after completion of all functions.
-In general, after installation of this package user will be required to input four parameters: stock_ticker, start_date, end_date and benchmark_ticker.
-Output results will be in form of an interactive plot based on plotly package.
+In general, after installation of this package user will be required to input four parameters: `stock_ticker`, `start_date`, `end_date` and `benchmark_ticker`.
+Output results will be in form of an interactive plot based on "plotly" package.

 ## Contributors